fairDataSociety/SWIPs/README.md

+REPO IS NOT MAINTANED - ARCHIVING AS READ ONLY

 # SWIPs
 Swarm Improvement Proposals (SWIPs) describe standards for the Swarm platform, including core protocol specifications, client APIs, and contract standards.